oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_daal4py_DistributedLinearRegression/README.md

 # `Intel Python daal4py Distributed Linear Regression Sample`

-This sample code shows how to train and predict with a distributed linear regression model using the python API package daal4py for oneAPI Data Analytics Library.
-It assumes you have a working version of the Intel® MPI Library installed, and it demonstrates how to use software products that can be found in the [oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) or [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+This sample code shows how to train and predict with a distributed linear regression model using the python API package daal4py powered by the oneAPI Data Analytics Library.
+It assumes you have a working version of the Intel® MPI Library installed, and it demonstrates how to use software products that is powered by the [oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) and found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher, 64-bit Windows 10, macOS 10.14 or higher
 | Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable  processor family
-| Software                          | oneAPI Data Analytics Library (oneDAL), Python version >= 3.6, conda-build version >= 3, C++ compiler with C++11 support, Pickle, Pandas, NumPy
+| Software                          | Intel® oneAPI AI Analytics Toolkit
-| What you will learn               | distributed oneDAL Linear Regression programming model for Intel CPU
+| What you will learn               | distributed daal4py Linear Regression programming model for Intel CPU
 | Time to complete                  | 5 minutes

 ## Purpose